 “Hello, I read your article about maximizing TSP in a combat zone.
-I ran into an issue earlier this year.
+I ran into an issue earlier in 2018.
 Before deploying in June, I had contributed about $18,300 to traditional TSP and $200 to Roth.
 When I arrived I was unable to make any more contributions to Roth, but I was able to contribute to Traditional.
 Why is this?”

 If you contributed $18,500 to the TSP before deploying then you’d already hit the elective deferral limit ($18,500 in 2018) before arriving in the combat zone.
 The TSP computers and DFAS would have locked you out of further contributions.

 I’m sorry this happened.
-Those servicemembers who’ve opted in to the new Blended Retirement System are advised not to front-load their TSP contributions so that they can receive the monthly DoD BRS match all year long.
+Servicemembers who’ve opted into the new Blended Retirement System are advised not to front-load their TSP contributions so that they can receive the monthly DoD BRS match all year long.
 This appears to be a similar issue with the TSP computer system.]

 Note for “older” servicemembers

 If you’re age 50 or older, then your 2018 limits include a $6000/year “catch up” contribution.

 You active-duty folks shouldn’t smirk at this clarification– you’d be surprised how many Reserve and National Guard servicemembers are in their 50s.
 That should tell you something about how challenging & fulfilling the Reserve & Guard can be if you’re feeling a little burned-out on active duty.